 The employer wants to know that you have the office skills required to simply get on with the task at hand, rather than asking others how to do basic activities like formatting tables, inserting graphics, using the spelling/grammar proofing tool or creating a mail-merged document.

-Alternatively, an employer may invest in a formal MS Word test to measure your ability.
-Numerous third-party companies provide official MS Word tests that can be administered and assessed on the employer’s behalf.
+Alternatively, an employer may invest in a formal Microsoft Word Test to measure your ability.
+Numerous third-party companies provide official Word assessments that can be administered and assessed on the employer’s behalf.

-There are different types of tests available, from basic administration through to intermediate and advanced assessments.
+There are different types of Word tests available, from basic administration through to intermediate and advanced assessments.

 Common job roles routinely expecting participants to pass a Microsoft Word test include: